byu-cpe/ecen427/_labs/space_invaders.md

 ### Bunker Erosion Patterns

-The patterns for the bunker erosions are depicted in this pdf file.
-By studying this file and watching some of the provided game videos, you should be able to figure out how to code the bunker erosions.
-If you watch the game carefully, you will see that the bunkers are composed of blocks that go through predictable patterns as they are hit with bullets.
  Take a look at the [sprites.c](https://github.com/byu-cpe/ecen427_student/blob/master/userspace/apps/space_invaders/resources/sprites.c) file for erosion patterns.
 The corners of the bunkers should erode such that no pixels get set that weren't set before they started to erode.
 So, although the erosion patterns are square in shape, the corners of the bunkers should erode within their original pixel constraints.